cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 ## Burnout

+[ maybe talk about contributing factors?
+Also why I found it hard to ask for help? ]

 I've done a lot of reflection since my low point in 2020 and I'm pretty sure I was burnt out - my brain associated effort with failure.
 Recovery takes time where you'll cycle through symptoms like I did.
 It's commonly associated with long work hours, which I wasn't doing but I now realise it's more to do with stress and recovery.
 I won't go into too much detail about what burnout is here but [Emotional resilience and burnout in leadership](https://docs.google.com/document/d/18FfZ86PGA_uSFf425EzKXAmiFQLFBPqjqPN7iu1TZRw/edit?usp=sharing), from [resilient.wiki](https://resilient.wiki/), is a good place to start.

 Stress has been a big part of my career, so much so that I wasn't even aware of it.
 I write my tasks in a list, complete them one by one and I push myself to get as many done as possible.
 Pushing myself means applying stress which helps block out distractions and helps you focus.
 I was pretty good at it after practicing every working day for years and it felt nice to be productive and be recognised for it.
 It was part of my identity.